The Ultimate Everest Base Camp Trekking Gear List: What to Pack nepal trekking routes pvt. ltd.taxi how muchupdown

 The term “alpine climbing harness” refers to a kind of climbing harness that’s for use in snowy and mountainous regions.
 It is most often compose of sturdy, lightweight fabrics such as nylon or polyester.
 It has several features that allow it to be use effectively in alpine settings.

-A typical climbing harness is too made up of two pieces of webbing.
+A typical climbing harness is too make up of two pieces of webbing.
 That is together with a waist belt and leg loops.
 This construction allows the harness to move with the body, which is essential when traveling over rough ground.
 The waist belt includes a buckle for easy fitting based on different body sizes.

 Trekking poles